pinalj/quotes-for-woocommerce/readme.txt

 = 2.4.0 =
 In this upgrade to the plugin the quote settings at the product level have been moved to the premium version.
 Users can now avail only global quote settings in the free version.

+= 2.9.0 =
+Upgrade to this version includes changes in plugin emails to ensure compatibility with WooCommerce 9.x.
+Kindly test email customizations on a staging site before upgrading.